 The first place we started when researching this article was our own Retirement Ranger.
-When we took our free, 10 question quiz we tried to keep it simple – we specified only 2 environmental selections – “coastal” and “lakefront”.
-The only other choice was “lower than average” cost of living.
-The Ranger came back with 50 choices, from which we chose 11 (although quite a few more towns were reasonable choices).
+When we took our free, 10 question quiz we tried to keep it simple – we specified only 2 environmental selections – “coastal” and “lakefront” and “lower than average” cost of living.
+The Ranger came back with 100 choices in the USA, from which we chose 11 for this article.

-The results from the Retirement Ranger highlight where the bargains are.
-For one, lakes with big coastlines offer some relative bargains.
-Likewise, towns near rivers and bays can offer waterfront living with spectacular views without spending megadollars.
+Lakes with big coastlines offer some of the biggest waterfront bargains.
+Likewise, towns near rivers and bays can offer spectacular views or quick water access without spending mega-dollars.
 Finally, if you choose a place on the ocean that is far from a big city or in the right region, you might be able to snag a relative bargain.
-We offer this list of 11 affordable waterfront places to retire, but urge you to use the Retirement Ranger and search on this and other sites for more ideas.
-Please note that most of these choices are located on a large body of water, but a few towns are close, but not actually on the water.
-Also, see end of article for a discussion of some of the drawbacks of living near the water.
+We urge you to use the Retirement Ranger and search on this and other sites for more ideas.
+Prices are from Zillow unless otherwise noted (the U.S. Zillow Home Value Index was $192,500 in late 2016).
+Insurance costs do tend to be higher near the ocean, so that is a factor to be considered.

 – Boynton Beach FL – Boynton Beach has always been the step-child to its more prosperous neighbors like Delray Beach and Palm Beach.
 It’s the same ocean, just a few miles north or south.
-Boynton Beach, like most of south Florida, has had a real estate meltdown in 2008 but has come back since, although not as much as nearby towns on the coast like Boca Raton.
-The median home price in 2006 was over $350,000 – in the first quarter of 2010 it was $150,000 (houses/condos close to the water were more), but that had increased to $224,300 by late 2016.
+Boynton Beach had a real estate meltdown in 2008 but has come back since, although not as much as nearby towns on the coast like Boca Raton.
+The median home price in 2010 was $150,000 (houses/condos close to the water were more), but that had increased to $224,300 by late 2016.
 There are many communities not far from or even on the beach that the careful shopper can choose from.